SwimMac/swimmaccarolina.org/src/staff/carrie-andrews.md

   in swimming includes coaching competitive 9–12-year-olds with SwimMAC, as well as previous roles as a swim coach with Team Greenville (SC) and the Athens Bulldogs at the University of Georgia.
-As the Auxiliary Program Director, Carrie hires and manages coaches for the HomeSchool, Junior Swim League, and TeenFit programs, all of which help swimmers prepare for competitive teams, middle and high school swim meets, or summer league competition.
+As the Auxiliary Program Director, Carrie hires and manages coaches for the HomeSchool, Pre-Comp, and MAC Fit programs, all of which help swimmers prepare for competitive teams, middle and high school swim meets, or summer league competition.